adamvinueza/adamvinueza.github.io/_posts/2019-03-30-you-dont-suck-at-x.md

 The people who say this are signaling that they are aware of their flaws and/or limits, that they're not full of themselves, and that they're both honest and straightforward.
 And these are excellent traits to have!
-But it also signals another very, troubling thing: *insecurity*.
+But it also often signals another, very troubling thing: *insecurity*.
 And insecurity is possibly the deadliest trait to have as a software developer.

 Let me explain.